 We need to choose some value L that satisfies the requirement above.

-As a start, before empherical data presents otherwise, a value was chosen arbitrarily slightly less than 50%.
-As per the histerical reference to the book The Hitchhikers Guide to the Galaxy, 42 seemed like a good number, in this case 42%, or 0.42. -- NOTE: This is funny, but likely needs to be higher.
+As an example, before empherical data presents otherwise, a value was chosen arbitrarily slightly less than 50%.
+As per the histerical reference to the book The Hitchhikers Guide to the Galaxy, 42 seemed like a good number, in this case 42%, or 0.42.

 Supply